MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Experiments

 \paragraph{Comparison of different LLM-based LLMsys.} Despite of the rising popularity of memory-based LLMsys, our experiments on MemoryBench show that the SOTA memory-based LLMsys are still unsatisfying.
 As shown in Figure~\ref{fig:main_result}, none of the advanced memory-based LLMsys (i.e., A-Mem, Mem0, or MemoryOS) can consistently outperform RAG baselines that simply use all task context and feedback logs as retrieval corpus.
 To understand whether this phenomenon is related to the types of feedback signals we collected, we also conducted experiments with the simulated action feedback such as ``like" and ``copy", where we observed similar results (more details in~\ref{app:exp_action_feedback}).
 This is contradicting to the good results reported by former studies~\citep{xu2025mem,chhikara2025mem0,kang2025memory}.
 After a careful examination of our experimental design and previous studies, we find several differences in our experimental design.
 First, previous studies only tested their system on reading comprehension tasks that involve long input context and require short answers (e.g., Locomo).

+They manually tailored their methods to handle such tasks using special chunking, summarization, and hierarchical memory-clustering techniques to handle long input context.
+In contrast, the RAG baselines used in our paper simply build their retrieval corpus by splitting the context by dialogs or messages without any task-specific design.

-If we only look at their performance on Locomo in our experiments, they indeed outperformed naive RAG baselines with BM25 (see Table~\ref{tab:full_off_policy} in~\ref{app:exp}).
+If we only look at the models' performance on Locomo in our experiments, existing memory-based methods indeed outperformed naive RAG baselines with BM25 (see Table~\ref{tab:full_off_policy} in~\ref{app:exp}).
 However, Locomo is only one of the datasets tested in MemoryBench and many datasets have different input and output formats with it.
 This indicates that the generalizability of these SOTA memory-based LLMsys is limited.
-Second, MemoryBench provides both the task context and feedback logs from previous tasks to LLMsys.
-Existing memory-based LLMsys do not differentiate the historical task logs with current task context, which makes the use of feedback logs insufficient and even leads to additional noise to the system.
-While RAG baselines do not have sophisticated mechanism to analyze and utilize different types of task context and user feedback, their retrieval systems (i.e., term-based index systems or vector retrieval engines) are strong in handling large-scale data collection and retrieving relevant information efficiently.
-Thus, their performance are comparable to many advanced memory methods on MemoryBench.
+Second, MemoryBench provides both the current task context and the feedback logs from previous tasks to LLMsys.